kacpertopol/xournaltomp4/README.md

 In some case a good approach might be to break up the `xopp` document into 3-4 page parts, turning each part in to a separate videos and then concatenating them.

+The script looks for strokes made using a pressure sensitive stylus and animates them.
+If lines and curves are creates with constant width, they will not be animated currently.
+Animating strokes with constant width might be something to add in the future.

 # IMPORTANT

 This is a very short simple script.
 It might not work perfectly, please let me know of any issues using github's issue system.